indigodarkwolf/box16/README.md

 	* `S`: speed (CPU load, frame misses)
 	* `V`: video I/O reads and writes
 * `-nobinds` will disable most emulator keyboard bindings, allowing the X16 to see most keys and key chords.
+* `-nopatch` will specifically ignore any other patch-related settings and attempt to use the current ROM as-is.
 * `-nosound` can be used to specify that the audio subsystem should not be enabled in the first place.
 * `-nvram` lets you specify a 64 byte file for the system's non-volatile RAM.
 If it does not exist, it will be created once the NVRAM is modified.
+* `-patch <patch.bpf>` specify a patch file to apply to the current ROM.
 * `-prg` lets you specify a `.prg` file that gets injected into RAM after start.
 * `-quality {nearest|linear|best}` lets you specify video scaling quality.
 * `-ram <ramsize>` will adjust the amount of banked RAM emulated, in KB.
 (8, 16, 31, 64, ...
 2048)